Vegetable Man: Composition

-Jenner claims Barrett wrote the song describing himself as he sat at Jenner's home, "He had to go and record and, because a song was needed, he just wrote a description of what he was wearing at the time..."
+Jenner says Barrett wrote the song describing himself as he sat at Jenner's home, "He had to go and record and, because a song was needed, he just wrote a description of what he was wearing at the time ..."
 Jenner called the track "too dark".
-Many cite it as a document of Syd's apparent monumental breakdown as a recording artist and as a person.
+Many cite it as a document of Barrett's apparent monumental breakdown as a recording artist and as a person.
 The song was written around the same time as "Jugband Blues" which is directed towards anyone within Barrett's orbit, while "Vegetable Man" is aimed at the music industry and himself.
 Both songs contain the same cynical humour.

 Official release

 Although popular as a bootleg in a low quality form for decades, the song was not officially released until 2016, when it appeared on The Early Years 1965–1972 box set.
 The remastered version of the song was given its radio debut on BBC Radio 6 Music on 4 November 2016.
 It was performed live for the first time by Nick Mason's Saucerful of Secrets on their 2018 European Tour.
 A recording is included on their 2020 live album Live at the Roundhouse.